-The 2019 Women In Comedy festival runs from Friday 4th until Sunday 13th October 2019 across various venues in Greater Manchester.
+The 2019 Women In Comedy festival runs from Thursday 4th until Sunday 13th October 2019 across various venues in Greater Manchester including Tribeca Manchester, The Frog and Bucket Comedy Club and The Bread Shed.

 This October Manchester welcomes the seventh annual UK Women in Comedy Festival (WICF) produced by Hazel O’Keefe of Dulcet Sounds and Jessica Toomey Director of The Frog and Bucket Comedy Club, celebrating the wealth of female comedic talent on the international comedy scene.
 The festival stages more than 50 events across various different venues around Manchester.